-The Director of Student Activities works closely with the Student Government Association and student clubs in developing student activities.
+The Director of Student Activities works closely with the elected Student Government Association to register clubs and manage the student electoral process.
 Faculty and staff members function as advisors to clubs and organizations.

 Office of Student Activities, East Academic Complex, Room C-371, Phone: (718) 518-6561